Lord of Illusions: Critical reception

-The film received mixed reviews, with an approval rating of 58% at Rotten Tomatoes based on reviews from 26 critics and the critical consensus reads: "Lord of Illusions may come as something of a disappointment in the context of writer-director Clive Barker's best work, but genre fans should be reasonably diverted".
+The film received mixed reviews, with an approval rating of 54% at Rotten Tomatoes based on reviews from 28 critics and the critical consensus "Lord of Illusions may come as something of a disappointment in the context of writer-director Clive Barker's best work, but genre fans should be reasonably diverted".

-Roger Ebert gave the film three out of four stars and complimented its visual effects as well as Bakula's performance.
+Roger Ebert gave the movie three out of four stars and complimented its visual effects as well as Bakula's performance.
 He remarked that while horror fans would be primarily drawn to the film's gory special effects finale, it was the suspenseful build-up which convinced him to recommend the film.
 Richard Harrington of The Washington Post, in contrast, found the effects were neither viscerally convincing nor psychologically disturbing.
-He also added: "Playing the antihero D'Amour, Bakula is appropriately rumpled but seems emotionally uncommitted, and his out-of-the-blue bedding of Dorothea is laughable.
+He added: "Playing the antihero D'Amour, Bakula is appropriately rumpled but seems emotionally uncommitted, and his out-of-the-blue bedding of Dorothea is laughable.
 More problematic is the villain: Despite some gross burned-skin makeup and nasty-as-he-wants-to-be attitude, Nix is scarry, not scary".
 He cited Cast a Deadly Spell as a film which much more effectively combined the film noir and horror genres.
 Joe Leydon of Variety called the film "a much more conventional effort than Barker’s earlier outings", while also finding it "more sophisticated and satisfying than anything the genre has offered since Wes Craven's New Nightmare".
 Leydon said Bakula's "virile good looks, low-key humor and matter-of-fact authority make him an engaging Everyman, the perfect traveling companion for a journey through Barker’s nightmare world".
 However, he found Kevin J. O'Connor's performance failed to bring out the strong thematic traits of Swann.

 In a retrospective review, Karl Williams wrote in AllMovie that Lord of Illusions "starts off strong with an intriguing premise, but then goes quickly nowhere".
 Contradicting Leydon, he argued that Bakula's everyman demeanor makes him completely inappropriate for the role of D'Amour, and found the script confusing.
 Like Harrington, he compared the film unfavorably to Cast a Deadly Spell.
-In a 2015 article on the film in Deadly magazine, Patrick Bromley wrote that twenty years after it was first released, Lord of Illusions remains Barker's least-loved film.
+In a 2015 article on the film in Deadly magazine, Patrick Bromley wrote: "Twenty years after it was first released, Lord of Illusions remains Barker's least-loved film".
 He argued that its lukewarm reception was undeserved, praising its plot development and the character of Harry D'Amour.